FuzzyLeo/TARDIS-Resource-Pack/README.md

 This is very early and im only gonna update it when i have time and motivation, so if something doesn't have an updated texture or model thats why.

+Some designs may be inspired by existing minecraft mods or addons, however no models or textures will be used unless permission is provided